Code-Institute-Submissions/Eco-Print/README.md

 ## -Credits-

 ### -Content-
-The content of this software was created by Clayton File based on ownn thoughts and ideas.
+The content of this software was created by Clayton File based on own thoughts and ideas.

 [Section 3 Facts](https://www.shredit.co.uk/en-gb/blog/sustainability/how-does-recycling-paper-help-the-environment#:~:text=Recycling%20paper%20helps%20to%20reduce,smog%20(and%20ill%20health).)